How to activate and use Windows Boot Manager?

 bcdedit /set {bootmgr} displaybootmenu yes

-• To disable Windows Boot Manager, type the following command replacing the identifier with the one you noted:
+• To disable the Windows Boot Manager, type the following command, replacing the identifier with the one you noted:

 bcdedit /set {bootmgr} displaybootmenu no